dfrnt-com/docs/docs/connect-terminusdb.md

-# How to connect dfrnt.tech with TerminusDB
+# How to connect dfrnt.com with TerminusDB

-DFRNT.tech relies on TerminusDB as the backing data mesh, where your data is stored.
-To build your data mesh, you need a data product at TerminusDB.
+DFRNT.com helps you manage data products that are either hosted for you (with the subscription) or connected via API and stored at TerminusDB for the free option.
+To get started for free, you need to connect your data product instance(s) at TerminusDB.

 There are two steps to get started:

-1. setup a data product at TerminusDB
+1. get an account, and setup a data product at TerminusDB
-2. connect the data product to DFNRT.tech.
+2. connect the data product to DFNRT.com.

-## How to create your data product in TerminusX/TerminusDB
+## Step 1: Create your data product in TerminusX/TerminusDB

 It's easiest to bring up a text editor to save the values you need for later.